Playing the harmonica requires the use of one or both of your hands. But what if you wanted to play another instrument while also playing harmonica?

 The LO10HH features an L shape under bracket.
 That means that it is designed to have the harmonica rest on the bracket instead of being clamped by it.

-The top bracket it also rounded.
+The top bracket is also rounded.
 So, it also holds the harmonica in place against the L bracket instead of clamping down.

 The neck brace is also quite wide, with a curved top.
 The holder rests on a wider area of your neck and shoulders, spreading out the weight.
 This makes the holder feel lighter.